Stock Trading Fibonacci Expansion Levels

 We have looked at Fibonacci retracement in the previous lesson, drawn between 2 points.
 But to draw Fibonacci expansion we use 3 chart points.

-To draw these levels we wait until the retracement is complete and the stock trading instrument starts to move in the original direction of the Stock trend.
+To draw these levels we wait until the retracement is complete and stock price starts to move in the original direction of the Stock trend.
 Where the retracement reaches is used as point 3.

-The example below shows the 3 Points where the Fibonacci extension is drawn, marked as 1, 2 and 3.
-1 is where the stock trading trend started, 2 is where the stock trading trend pulled back and retraced and 3 is where the retracement reached as shown on the stock trading example below.
+The example explained below shows the 3 Points where the Fibonacci extension is drawn, marked as 1, 2 and 3.
+1 is where the stock trend started, 2 is where the stock trend pulled back and retraced and 3 is where the retracement reached as shown on the stocks trading example explained below.

 Please note where these levels are drawn - they are drawn above the indicator, these are the points where the stock trader will set the take profit orders.